ASS-MUIT/kieServerApp/readme.md

 ```powershell
 $env:JAVA_HOME='C:\Program Files\Java\jdk-11.0.4'
 ```
+The file `launch-dev.bat` is configured to set this variable environment

 🔧 If work item handler artifacts are used, care must be taken that they are compiled with a compatible JDK version.

+### 🏢 Business Central Configuration
+📄 `standalone.xml` file: must add the properties `org.kie.server.user` (e.g. kieserver) and `org.kie.server.pwd` (e.g. kieserver1!) with the data of a Kie server user that has the kie-server role, which grants credentials to access the server's REST API.

+🖥️ GUI: add a user that has the `rest-all` role, which grants credentials to access BC's API (e.g. controllerUser/controllerUser).
+This user must also be configured on the Kie server.

+When using https://github.com/ASS-MUIT/KIE-FHIR-DevelopmentEnvironment this configuration is ready